ljunggren/boozang-docs/README.md

 **Similarities with Validation**

-With Boozang it´s possible to extract data from the application window.
+With Boozang it's possible to extract data from the application window.
 This is very similar to the Validation action, with the difference that the element extracted is copied into a data variable.
 Make sure to familiarize yourself with the Validation action before reading this section.

 **Introducing data**